How do you get tax free emergency preparedness supplies!? Check the list below to see if your state participates.

 - Ice Packs – reusable or artificial.
 Use ice packs to store around food to keep it frozen/cold during a power outage.

-- Light – any portable light source such as flashlight, lanterns, candles, battery operated lanterns, etc. My favorites include this small flashlight, this portable, folding lantern and even this inflatable solar lantern.
+- Light – any portable light source such as flashlight, lanterns, candles, battery operated lanterns, etc. My favorites include this small flashlight, this portable, waterproof lantern and even this inflatable solar lantern.

 - Mobile Phone Battery Charger – can be rechargeable or solar.
 This is our favorite charger as it has 5+ recharges on a phone, but you can also charge other electronic devices as well!